droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/packages/native_cdrkit.mk - [*cdrkit* toolkit](https://en.wikipedia.org/wiki/Cdrkit) (native).
 The *genisoimage* tool is used to create DMG files used for Apple builds.

 ./depends/packages/native_comparisontool.mk - A [snapshot](https://github.com/theuni/bitcoind-comparisontool) of the [*pull-tests*](https://github.com/TheBlueMatt/test-scripts) code that was eventually merged into to the *bitcoinj* library (native). (*bitcoinj* now contains [the latest version](https://github.com/bitcoinj/bitcoinj/blob/master/core/src/test/java/org/bitcoinj/core/BitcoindComparisonTool.java) but this package doesn't use the latest version for unknown reasons.)
-Can be used with the *--with-comparison-tool* and *--enable-tests* configuration options to set the Java comparison tool required by ./qa/pull-tester/run-bitcoind-for-test.sh.
+Can be used with the *--with-comparison-tool* and *--enable-tests* configuration options to set the Java comparison tool required by ./qa/pull-tester/run-bitcoind-for-test.sh. [*Removed in 0.14*](https://github.com/bitcoin/bitcoin/pull/8504) when support for the Java comparison tool was removed.

 ./depends/packages/native_ds_store.mk - Python [.DS_Store](https://en.wikipedia.org/wiki/.DS_Store) read/write library (native).
-Used for the OS X build. *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7192)*.
+Used for the OS X build. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7192).

 ./depends/packages/native_libdmg-hfsplus.mk - HFS+/DMG manipulation libraries (native).
 The *dmg* tool is used to compress DMG files used for OS X builds.

 ./depends/packages/native_mac_alias.mk - Python [Alias](https://en.wikipedia.org/wiki/Alias_%28Mac_OS%29) read/write library (native).
-Used for the OS X build. *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7192)*.
+Used for the OS X build. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7192).

 ./depends/packages/native_protobuf.mk - [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) library (native).
 Used by Qt as part of BIP 70 support.